BitByBit-101/ByteFolio/README.md

 Bytefolio is a modern portfolio website that blends creativity and technology.
 Featuring 3D elements, smooth scroll animations, and a polished design, it offers an interactive experience that showcases your work with impact.

 <h1 align="center">
-  🚀 Bytefolio — A Creative 3D Portfolio Experience
+  🚀 Bytefolio — A Creative Developer Portfolio Starter
 </h1>

 <p align="center">
-  <b>A modern, animated, and interactive portfolio built with React, Framer Motion, GSAP, Spline, and Tailwind CSS.</b>
+  <b>A polished, animated, and 3D-enhanced portfolio homepage to kickstart your personal site.</b><br/>
+  Built with React, Framer Motion, Spline, GSAP, and Tailwind CSS.
 </p>

 <p align="center">